 - provide varied opportunities for performance and exhibition.

 Students may earn either an Advanced Studies Diploma or a Standard Diploma based on the options available in the various curricula.
-Core courses (English, mathematics, science, and social studies) are required of all students in the Academy including the honors and advanced placement course options as well.
-During their freshman year, all students take "The Arts: A Global Perspective."
-This semester course exposes students to strands being studied.
+Core courses (English, mathematics, science and social studies) are required of all students in the Academy including the honors and advanced placement course options as well.

 Most students focus on one strand of the arts and have the option to take courses in more than one of the five strands.
 During their senior year, students take a course entitled, “Senior Production Project.”
 This course integrates all the strands in required performances and projects.
 Through their four years in the program, students attend “topic” seminars and master classes which will be held periodically throughout each school year.
 These seminars can serve as a basis for an internship as part of the seminar course in the students’ senior year.
 Students are also expected to participate in presentations and exhibitions during their four years at the Academy.

 The visual arts strand provides consistent instructional opportunities for students to examine a wide range of forms that are natural and man-made and to create art work using the elements and principles of design.
-Students’ interests in individual artists and their art forms are encouraged, and they study careers in graphic design, commercial art, art history, preservation of art, art education, art therapy, and arts management.
+Students’ interests in individual artists and their art forms are encouraged, and they study careers in applied and fine arts

-Students involved in the music strand develop an understanding of music composition, theory, and production.
+Students involved in the music strand develop an understanding of music composition, theory and production.
 Through the refinement of their technique, students increase their ability to identify the components of musical sound which enhance their capabilities for composing and performing.
-In both musical strands, students explore career possibilities in music education, music composition, the music business, and music therapy.
+In both musical strands, students explore career possibilities in music education, music composition and music business.

 For detailed course descriptions and a sample student schedule, please refer to the Secondary School Curriculum Guide.